lightbend/lightbend-orchestration-docs/src/main/paradox/project-configuration.md

 # Project Configuration

-The SBT plugin, [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app), inspects the project it is included in to provide a set of reasonable defaults and reduce the amount of configuration required to a bare minimum.
+The sbt plugin, [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app), inspects the project it is included in to provide a set of reasonable defaults and reduce the amount of configuration required to a bare minimum.
 Refer to the sections below to understand what features are available, which are automatically enabled, and when manual configuration is required.

 ## Automatic Configuration